makkzone/neuro-san/README.md

 These build.sh / Dockerfile / run.sh scripts are intended to be portable so they can be used with your own projects' registries and coded_tools work.

-ℹ️ Ensure the required environment variables (OPENAI_API_KEY, AGENT_TOOL_PATH, and PYTHONPATH) are passed into the container — either by exporting them before running run.sh, or by configuring them inside the script
+ℹ️ Ensure the required environment variables (OPENAI_API_KEY, AGENT_TOOL_PATH, AGENT_MANIFEST_FILE, and PYTHONPATH) are passed into the container — either by exporting them before running run.sh, or by configuring them inside the script

 #### Client